GitauHarrison/notes/search/implement_elasticseach.md

 ```

-The `elasticsearch.delete()` function is to be used to delete a document based on its ID, which is conviniently similar in both databases.
+The `elasticsearch.delete()` function is to be used to delete a document based on its ID, which is conveniently similar in both databases.

 ```python
 # app/search.py: Query function